Can You Sue if You Get Hit by a Car on Your Bike?

 - Whiplash and road rash

 These are just a few of the different kinds of injuries someone hit by a car on their bike may sustain.
 If you have endured another injury, you may still be entitled to financial compensation.
-Your personal injury lawyer at Wilt and Thompson, PLLC, can take a closer look at your case to determine whether filing a claim is appropriate and necessary.
+Your personal injury lawyer at Wilt and Associates, PLLC, can take a closer look at your case to determine whether filing a claim is appropriate and necessary.

 Who Is At-Fault for a Kentucky Bicycle Accident